alsosprachben/mnvkd/README.md

 ### Micro-Process Safety

 `mnvkd` is pure C, but it also manages memory.
 Instead of managing all pointers and buffers, it manages the way an operating system does: by controlling the visibility of memory regions.
 The inspiration is how kernels have been ported to run on top of another kernel, called a [virtual kernel](https://en.wikipedia.org/wiki/Vkernel) or [user-mode kernel](https://en.wikipedia.org/wiki/User-mode_Linux).
-However, instead of re-implementing an entire [Virtual Memory Manager](https://en.wikipedia.org/wiki/Virtual_memory), it uses the `mprotect()` system call to configure the operating systems's already-existing virtual memory manager to change the access control flags of regions of process memory.
+However, instead of re-implementing an entire [Virtual Memory Manager](https://en.wikipedia.org/wiki/Virtual_memory), it uses the `mprotect()` system call to configure the operating system's already-existing virtual memory manager to change the access control flags of regions of process memory.

 This allows the virtual kernel to protect virtual processes, but protecting the virtual kernel is more complicated because the virtual kernel needs to be referenced without the virtual processes having knowledge of its location.